Trabectedin is also known as Yondelis®. It is used to treat soft tissue sarcoma and sometimes ovarian cancer.

 This treatment can reduce the number of red blood cells in your blood.
 These cells carry oxygen around the body.
 If the number of red blood cells is low, you may be tired and breathless.
 Tell your doctor or nurse if you feel like this.
 If you are very anaemic, you may need a drip to give you extra red blood cells.
 This is called a blood transfusion.

 Feeling tired is a common side effect.
 It is often worse towards the end of treatment and for some weeks after it has finished.
 Try to pace yourself and plan your day so you have time to rest.
 Gentle exercise, like short walks, can give you more energy.
 If you feel sleepy, do not drive or operate machinery.

 Difficulty sleeping (insomnia)

-Some people have difficulty sleeping while they are on trabectedin.
-This could be because of the chemotherapy, or because of the steroid you have with it.
-Speak to your doctor if you are having difficulty sleeping.
+You may have difficulty sleeping (insomnia) during your course of trabectedin.
+This can be due to the chemotherapy or the steroid you have with it.
+Speak to your doctor if you have difficulty sleeping.

 You may feel sick in the first few days after this treatment.
 Your doctor will give you anti-sickness drugs to help prevent or control sickness.
 Take the drugs exactly as your nurse or pharmacist tells you.
 It is easier to prevent sickness than to treat it after it has started.

 If you feel sick, take small sips of fluids and eat small amounts often.
 If you continue to feel sick, or if you vomit more than once in 24-hours, contact the hospital as soon as possible.
 They will give you advice and may change the anti-sickness drug to one that works better for you.